tkiraly/spec/spec.md

 |6|All channels ON The device should enable all currently defined channels independently of the ChMask field value.|
 |7|RFU|

-**Table 15: ChMaskCntl value table**
+**Table 16: ChMaskCntl value table**

-If the ChMask field value is one of values meaning RFU, the end-device should reject the  command and unset the "**Channel mask ACK**" bit in its response.
+If the ChMaskCntl field value is one of values meaning RFU, the end-device should reject the  command and unset the "**Channel mask ACK**" bit in its response.

 #### 7.1.6 EU863-870 Maximum payload size